LinuxDevil/transrecorder-screen-recorder-local-ai-transcripts/README.md

-# Meeting Video Transrecorder
+# Transrecorder – Screen Recorder with Local AI Transcripts & Summaries

 ![Application Icon](./resources/icon.png)

-A powerful desktop application for recording meetings, lectures, and presentations with automatic transcript generation and AI-powered summarization.
-Built with Electron, React, and TypeScript.
+An open-source desktop screen recorder built with Electron, React, and TypeScript.
+Capture your screen, save videos locally, and auto-generate transcripts and AI summaries using Ollama — all offline, privacy-first, and fully customizable.

 ## ✨ Features